-Looking for more chat agent jobs?
-Check out FlexJobs and Indeed — they have lots to choose from.
-Just make sure that you fully read the job description.
-Many of these jobs do require some phone time, so if you’re against being on the phone, you’ll want to make sure that the position is 100 percent online chat.
+If you’re looking for more chat agent jobs, check out FlexJobs – they have many to choose from.
+Just make sure that you thoroughly read the job description.
+Many of these jobs do require some phone time, so if you’re against being on the phone, you’ll want to make sure that the position is 100 percent online chat and email.

-One last word of caution, the chat agent jobs for phone actresses, are sex chat operator jobs — just want you to be aware of what you’re applying for if you run across these.
-If you’re interested in being a chat sex operator, WAH Adventures has a list of hiring companies.
+One last word of caution, the chat agent jobs for phone actresses, are sex chat operator jobs — just want you to be aware of what you’re applying for if you run across these listings.
+I do not cover this opportunity or phone sex jobs on the site.
+If you’re interested in working from home as a chat sex operator, WAH Adventures has a list of hiring companies.

 As more and more companies go online with their businesses, there will be more and more work-from-home chat agent jobs available.
 I will continue to update this list as new jobs pop up.